Solar heating panels are the grandfather of solar technology

 Please note - Ready-assembled collectors will need to be hoisted up to the scaffolding using a roofers pulley system.
 Some self-installers work alongside a roofing company for this stage of the installation.

-3. Routing your pipework down towards the pump station can be done with professional 'ready insulated' pipe lengths containing the temperature sensor wire or traditional copper pipe.
-If the latter, then we recommend connecting with 'compression' joints.
+3. Route your pipework down towards the pump station with 'compression' joints.
+Connect the pump station to the correct hot and cold feed connections.
 Connect the pump station to the correct hot and cold feed connections.

-The Expansion Vessel gets installed next to the pump station so, allow for this area.
-Typical locations for these components are in the loft space, basement, or within the airing cupboard.
+The Expansion Vessel gets installed next to the pump station.
+Typical locations for these components are in the loft space, basement, or airing cupboard.

 4. Some solar heating installations may require an upgraded hot water tank.
-Unvented or pressurised cylinders are typical, but a 'G3' plumbers accreditation is necessary - however, a traditional vented tank installed with a secondary solar coil is fine.
+Unvented or pressurised cylinders are typical, but a G3 plumber's accreditation is necessary - however, a traditional vented tank with a secondary solar coil is good.

 Routing the Temperature Sensors from the controller to the tank and header can follow the route of the pipework in most cases.

 6. Pressurising the system with the Glycol fluid can be done with a plumber's pump unit.
 Flushing the system out of all air bubbles is essential, and the pressure of three bars is standard.
-The final operation is to set up the Management Controller and test the temperature sensors are reporting accurate readings.
+The final operation is to set up the controller and temperature sensors.

 Check pipework and connections.